Written by Alana C.

 Ethical & Fair Trade Manufacturing Processes

 Are the people involved in making the shorts paid living wages and working in safe conditions?
-We always look for brands that prioritize transparency in their supply chains, whether that’s through Fair Trade certifications, regular visits to the factories where their clothing is made, or something else.
+We always look for brands that prioritize transparency in their supply chains, whether that’s through Fair Trade certifications, regular visits to the factories where their clothing is made, or other third-party audits.

 Of course, the material used is only one part of the story when it comes to non-toxic clothing.
-We also wonder how the fabrics are dyed and processed?
+We also wonder how the fabrics are dyed and processed.
 Are they using natural, plant-based, and/or azo-free dyes?
 Are there any additives that make the fabric “wrinkle-free,” “moisture-resistant,” or “stain-resistant”?
-These marketing terms are usually red flags and could indicate that toxic PFAS have been added to the fabrics.
+These marketing terms are usually red flags and could indicate that toxic PFAS or formaldehyde has been added to the fabrics.